Marty Moore Ph.D., Founder and Chief Executive Officer

 Kenneth J. Kelley, M.B.A., Executive Director

-- Ken Kelley serves as a Senior Advisor of Meissa.
-He concurrently works across industry, government and civil society organizations with a common theme of developing vaccines and medical countermeasures against infectious diseases.
-Ken is a White House Presidential Executive Fellow and Senior Advisor to the National Institute of Allergy and Infectious Disease Vaccine Research Center and to the Acting Assistant Secretary for Preparedness and Response.
-Ken is also an advisor to the Harvard Global Health Institute and serves on the Board of Trustees of the Sabin Vaccine Institute.
-Previously, Ken was a successful venture capitalist in life sciences in Silicon Valley with Institutional Venture Partners, Latterell Venture Partners and K2 BioVentures, having invested in 33 biotech startups of which 24 successfully executed public offerings or profitable exits.
-He was also founder and CEO of three successful biotech companies, IntraBiotics Pharmaceuticals, Fluxion Biosciences and PaxVax.
+Ken Kelley serves as a senior advisor for Meissa Vaccines.
+He concurrently works across industry, government, and civil society organizations with a common theme of developing vaccines and medical countermeasures against infectious diseases.
+Mr. Kelley was a White House Presidential Executive Fellow and senior advisor to the National Institute of Allergy and Infectious Disease Vaccine Research Center and to the Acting Assistant Secretary for Preparedness and Response.
+Mr. Kelley is an advisor to the Harvard Global Health Institute and serves on the board of trustees of the Sabin Vaccine Institute.
+Previously, he was a successful venture capitalist in life sciences with Institutional Venture Partners, Latterell Venture Partners, and K2 BioVentures, having invested in 33 biotech startups, of which 24 successfully executed public offerings or profitable exits.
+He was also founder and CEO of three successful biotech companies, IntraBiotics Pharmaceuticals, Fluxion Biosciences, and PaxVax.
 At PaxVax, Ken led the development of Vaxchora, an oral cholera vaccine and the first new class of vaccine approved by the US FDA in 10 years.
-Ken was an Advanced Leadership Initiative Fellow at Harvard in 2015 and a Senior Fellow in 2016.
-He is a Fellow in the American Institute for Medical and Biological Engineers and he holds an MBA from Stanford and a BA in molecular biology from Harvard.
+Ken was an Advanced Leadership Initiative Fellow and a senior fellow at Harvard and a fellow in the American Institute for Medical and Biological Engineers.
+He achieved a MBA from Stanford and a B.A. in molecular biology from Harvard.